dortania/OpenCore-Install-Guide/config.plist/global.md

 ::: tip 7C436110-AB2A-4BBB-A880-FE41995C9F82

-Apple's NVRAM GUID
+Apple's NVRAM GUID, this is where boot arguments and other settings are stored for macOS.

-* **General Purpose boot-args**:
+Boot-args are seperated by spaces, and should looking something like `-v debug=0x100 keepsyms=1`.

-Boot-args are seperated by spaces, they should looking something like `-v debug=0x100 keepsyms=1`.
+#### General Purpose boot-args:

 | boot-args | Description |
 | :-------- | :---------- |